Get

 Swedish Vallhunds are active, high-energy, working dogs, which is why they require regular exercise to be in good shape and stay healthy.
 Although some Swedish Vallhund are more active than others, dogs in this breed may live longer if they get regular exercise.

 It is thought the Swedish Vallhund lifespan is longer in canines who regularly run and participate in sports and other activities as they are happier, more resilient, can maintain their weight more easily, and are more mentally stimulated.
-These reports are anecdotal, as of yet there is not much research into the effect of exercise on health outcomes in dogs.
+These reports are anecdotal, and as of yet, there is not much research into the effect of exercise on health outcomes in dogs.

 Portrait of typical Swedish Vallhund dog jumping during an agility training